Zi-Jian-Gao/Exploring-structure-diversity-in-atomic-resolution-microscopy-with-graphs/README.md

-## Exploring structure diversity in atomic resolution microscopy with graph neural networks
+## Exploring structure diversity in atomic resolution microscopy with graphs

 ## Abstract
 The emergence of deep learning (DL) has provided great opportunities for the high-throughput analysis of atomic-resolution micrographs.
 However, the DL models trained by fixed image patches generally lack efficiency and flexibility when processing images containing diversified atomic configurations.